Why shouldn't I import the application as submitted?

 Is the Scoir single sign-on like the social login options like Google, Facebook, and LinkedIn?

 No. Scoir single sign-on is available for applicants while they are logged in to the Scoir platform.
 When an applicant views their in-progress and submitted applications in Scoir, they may choose to open an application sent to a Coalition member college.
 At this point, Scoir will send the request to Slate to initiate single sign-on to authenticate the user within that Coalition member's Slate database.
 Once complete, the applicant is directed to view their Coalition Supplement form (if not yet submitted) or the application status portal within Slate without presenting the login screen.

 In contrast, social logins are optionally enabled by institutions to provide applicants with alternative methods of logging in when presented with the Slate login screen.
-An applicant with a Coalition application may still use these social login options just as they would use normal credentials when presented with the login screen; however, if they come to Slate directly from Scoir, the Scoir SSO process handles the authentication.
+An applicant with a Coalition application may still use these social login options just as they would use standard credentials when presented with the login screen; however, if they come to Slate directly from Scoir, the Scoir SSO process handles the authentication.
 So, they will not see the login screen in that particular circumstance.

 How is the data secured in transit?

 Applicant data is sent from Scoir to Slate in two scenarios: the initial post of profile data and a smaller set of data included in every single sign-on (SSO) attempt.

 In both cases, the data is encrypted during transmission using the most up-to-date version of the standard Transport Layer Security (TLS) protocol.
 This prevents data from being stolen or altered by any systems that the data may flow through.